A Manual of Adverse Drug Interactions

 For twenty years this book, now in its 5th edition, has provided information on adverse drug interactions that is unrivalled in coverage and scholarship.

 Adverse drug reactions, many of them ascribable to interactions with other drugs or with chemical substances in food or the environment, are thought to cause or complicate one in twenty of hospital admissions.

-If safety in drugs is to improve, education of prescribers is vitally important.
+The book is conveniently divided into two parts: Part 1 comments on drug interactions and their mechanisms, on a pharmacokinetic and pharmacodynamic level, while Part 2 consists of drug interaction tables, divided and subdivided into categories of disorders, and the drugs used in the treatment of these disorders.If safety in drugs is to improve, education of prescribers is vitally important.
 This book, with its up-to-date and coordinated approach, serves that purpose well.
 The real threat, as the authors remind us, is the ignorance of practitioners, not the drug itself.
 The volume is therefore an essential addition to the shelves of those responsible for the prescription of drugs, in order to prevent a potential backlash when used in combination with other drugs or chemical substances.

 For the pharmaceutical and general medical industry, clinical pharmacologists and toxicologists.

 - Published: November 1997

 ...As a reference book, Griffin & Darcy is a tour de force....it is not simply a catalogue; they have preserved a critical perspective throughout, distinguishing between interactions that are of clinical significance, and those that are not.

 J. Mucklow, British Journal of Clinical Pharmacology

 ...this book, now in it's fifth edition, has provided information on adverse drug interactions, that is unrivalled in coverage and scholarship.

 R. Bass, Adverse Drug Reactions and Toxicological Reviews Vol.16, No. 4